WuerthPhoenix/tornado/src/executor/logger/doc/README.md

 # Logger Executor

-An executor that logs received actions.
+An Executor that logs received Actions.